 I follow NASA on almost every social media account.
 Meteor showers have always fascinated me.
 In fact, space has always kinda fascinated me a little bit.
 I’ve watched every space documentary on Now TV, Netflix, and Sky too.
 I’ve seen almost every space movie, with the exception of Star Trek and Star Wars.
 That’s not the kind of space I’m about.
-I’ve seen every conspiracy documentary.
+I like ’em factual, not fiction.
+I’ve seen virtually every conspiracy documentary.
 Every UFO show.
-I’m running out of ‘universey’ things to watch and obsess over.
+Listened to every alien-themed podcast.
+I’m running out of ‘universey’ things to watch and listen and obsess over.

 I’m going to try and write the book that *I* want to read.
 And I think I want to read something spacey.
 Not Star Wars spacey, but something else.
 I’m not sure yet.
 I’m still working on it and it’s probably not the best idea to tell you all about it.
 Not that I’m saying you’ll steal my ideas, but you might.
 That would make me very sad.
 It’s taken me 31 years to find a novel idea that I love for more than five minutes.